skurob/xp_pen_hack/README.md

 # This is a fork of the simple XP-Pen DECO 02 hack made by @vale981

 This simple program listens for the eraser events and runs shell commands in reaction to those events.
-I've some modifications in order to have a better user experience and mostly to suit my needs.
+I've made some modifications in order to have a better user experience and mostly to suit my needs.

 ## Side notes